-11.15 Patient360
+11.16 Patient360

-Patient360 is a read-only dashboard available at https://www.availity.com that gives instant access to detailed information about your Amerigroup patients.
+The Patient360 application is an interactive dashboard available through Payer Spaces in Availity Essentials at Availity.com that gives instant access to detailed information about your Amerigroup patients.
 By clicking on each tab in the dashboard, you can drill down to specific items in a patient's medical record:

-- Demographic information member eligibility, other health insurance, assigned PCP and assigned case managers - Care summaries emergency department visit history, lab results, immunization history, and due or overdue preventive care screenings - Claims details status, assigned diagnoses and services rendered - Authorization details status, assigned diagnoses and assigned services - Pharmacy information prescription history, prescriber, pharmacy and quantity - Care management-related activities assessment, care plans and care goals
+- Demographic information member eligibility, other health insurance, assigned PCP and assigned case managers - Care summaries emergency department visit history, lab results, immunization history, and due or overdue preventive care screenings - Claims details status, assigned diagnoses and services rendered - Authorization details status, assigned diagnoses and assigned services - Pharmacy information prescription history, prescriber, pharmacy, and quantity - Care management-related activities assessment, care plans and care goals

-To access Patient360, log in to https://www.availity.com, select Amerigroup under Payer Spaces, and it will appear under the Applications tab on the bottom portion of the screen.
+To access Patient360, log in to Availity.com, select Amerigroup under Payer Spaces, and it will appear under the Applications tab on the bottom portion of the screen.
+Note: Your organization's Availity Administrator must assign you the P360 role for the application to be accessible.